 - Sleeping pills.
 With the difficulties of common sleep issues including sundowning, it is often tempting for family members to offer sleeping pills to a loved one with Alzheimer’s to encourage a more restful night.
 However, these drugs raise the risk for falls and other injuries and add to confusion and fogginess.
 Talk with the senior’s physician for an all-natural sleep-inducing option.

 - Be careful of what’s on TV; shows that contain criminal activity and violence, as well as the nightly news, can instill worry and paranoia in people who have dementia.
 It might be better to leave the TV off and engage your senior loved one in alternate activities, including games, puzzles, reading together, exercising, and reminiscing – or choose to watch films you have carefully evaluated to make certain content is suitable.

-Every member of our Santa Barbara dementia care team is highly trained and experienced in providing person-centered, thoughtful care to successfully manage Alzheimer’s symptoms, and to improve total wellbeing.
-Give us a call at (805) 727-3445 for further dementia care tips, and for an in-home consultation to discover how our specialized in-home Alzheimer’s care can make life brighter for a senior loved one.
+Every member of our Santa Barbara dementia care team is highly trained and experienced in providing person-centered, thoughtful care to successfully manage Alzheimer’s triggers and symptoms, and to improve total wellbeing.
+Give us a call at (805) 727-3445 or contact us online for further dementia care tips, and for an in-home consultation to discover how our specialized team of home health aides Santa Barbara area families trust the most, can make life brighter for a senior loved one.